Information and Communications Technology

 Bring Your Own Device [BYOD]

 In order to meet the present and future learning needs of our student’s technology must be integrated into the curriculum.
 We began our BYOD programme in 2014 and our aim is that by 2017 all students in Years 7 to 10 will to be utilizing technology effectively for their learning.
-Our preferred device is an Apple iPad that lets us utilise specific learning apps allowing shared learning to occur effectively.
+Our preferred device is a Chrome Book that will allow students to access learning opportunities through the school network system

 At Ellesmere College we have a range of systems and resources in place to help users and the school system remain safe and secure.